Ambra Gutierrez: Career

 Despite the audio confession, the District Attorney Cyrus Vance, Jr. decided not to press charges due to lack of evidence.
 In the following months, Gutierrez received widespread negative press in tabloids including several stories from "anonymous sources" in the New York Post following the incident after the recording was published.
 She stopped receiving modelling jobs.
 Gutierrez eventually signed a strict NDA with Weinstein, though she has stated she did not really understand what she was signing at the time, and was trying to protect herself and her family from Weinstein since no one believed her and her family was threatened.

 Activism

 Gutierrez is a member of the Model Alliance’s Leadership Council, which aims to help create a safe and fair work environment for other models, and works with closely with organizations like Eek Media, Safe Horizon, and Humanility.

-Gutierrez was the first artist that supported the Me Too movement in Iran.
+Gutierrez was the first artist who supported the Me Too movement in Iran.
 She spoke about her story for Iranian women in a video created by an Iranian legal institute and an American media company.